Blog

 Keyword Magic Tool

-If we use the Keyword Magic Tool section we will be able to see it in a long list, being able to select between questions, exact match, phrase match, related, etc… with the possibility of including advanced filters.
+If we use the Keyword Magic Tool we will be able to see it in a long list, also being able to select between questions, exact match, phrase match, related, etc... with the possibility of including advanced filters.

-In the competition section I have to point out the keyword gap.
+In the competence section I have to pointing out the keyword gap.
 This functionality is ideal for finding opportunities that we may have missed.
-Just add the domains of our direct competitors and we can see in graph and list the keywords that we share, those shared by our competitors and the opportunities that we have not yet used.
+Just add the domains of your direct competitors and you will be able to see a graph and a list of the keywords you share, those shared by your competitors and the opportunities you have not yet used.

-In short, this is an all-in-one SEO tool that will help us a lot to refine when selecting the right keywords.
+In short, we are faced with a all-in-one SEO toolThis will help us a lot to refine our selection of the right keywords.

 Ahrefs